AvidlyWordPress/avidly-theme/README.md

 ## Features

 ### Gutenberg with love
-I'm created for Gutenberg editor especially in mind.
-With theme.json you can configure the editor that enables a finer-grained control and introduces the first step in managing styles for future WordPress releases.
-Read more from documentation: https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/
+I'm created for WordPress Block Editor especially in mind.
+I support theme.json theme configuring that enables a finer-grained controls introduces the first step in managing styles for future WordPress releases.
+Read more from <a href="https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/">Block Editor Handbook</a>.

+### Accessibility
+I have been developed with accessibility / WCAG 2.1 criteria in mind.

-### TailWind CSS
+### Tailwind CSS
-I integrate with TailWind CSS.
-Learn <a href="https://tailwindcss.com/docs">how to use TailWind CSS</a> by reading the docs.
+I integrate with Tailwind CSS.
+Learn <a href="https://tailwindcss.com/docs">how to use Tailwind CSS</a> by reading the documentation.

 ### Requirements
 * Requires at least WordPress 5.8